loops in python

 Hello Geek Hello Geek Hello Geek In Else Block

-- Single statement while block: Just like the if block, if the while block consists of a single statement the we can declare the entire loop in a single line as shown below:
+Just like the if block, if the while block consists of a single statement then we can declare the entire loop in a single line as shown below:

 for iterator_var in sequence: statements(s)

 It can be used to iterate over a range and iterators.

 Example with List, Tuple, string, and dictionary iteration using For Loops

 List Iteration geeks for geeks Tuple Iteration geeks for geeks String Iteration G e e k s Dictionary Iteration xyz 123 abc 345